 - 2 tablespoons butter (melted and cooled)

 - 1/2 cup milk

-- 1 quart canola, safflower or other neutral oil for frying
+- 1 quart canola oil (or safflower or another neutral oil for frying)

 - Optional: cinnamon sugar (or powdered sugar or glaze)

 Heat oil in deep fryer or tall stock pot to 360 F.